 What is Industrial Hygiene?

-The primary goal of industrial hygiene is to protect the health and well-being of workers by identifying and minimizing exposure to hazardous substances and physical agents in the workplace.
+Industrial hygiene, by definition, is the science devoted to the anticipation, recognition, evaluation and control of those environmental factors to protect worker’s health and safety.
+The primary goal of industrial hygienist is to protect the health and well-being of workers by identifying and minimizing exposure to hazardous substances and physical agents in the workplace.

 The Samplings SRCO Performs: